-The Services exclusive in Package (Same in All Package Price):
+The Services Exclusive in Package (Same in All Package Prices):

 1. Nepal visa fee (USD 25 for 15 days/ USD 40 for 30 days period).
 You can get a Nepal visa on your arrival time at Tribhuvan International Airport in Kathmandu.

 4. Alcoholic beverages, hot and cold drinks, bottled water, boiled water, and dessert.